 Nilly Assia

-Nilly Assia was born in 1977 in Tel Aviv and is an author, a lecturer, a host of "Body Count" (e-vrit), a leading creative writing workshop and a marketing executive with twenty years' experience in the high-tech industry.
-The Aya File and The Odeski File are the first books in her suspense series featuring a police officer Liora Dgani.
-Both are Israeli bestsellers; The Odeski File was the most popular title on Storytel, a leading audiobook platform in Israel, for six months.
-The third anticipated book in the Liora Dgani series will be published in spring 2024.
+Nilly Assia is an author, a lecturer and a marketing executive with twenty years' experience in the high-tech industry.
+A mother of four, she loves art and live rock concerts, and is addicted to detective books.
+The Aya File, The Odeski File and The Avihu File are the first books in her suspense series featuring police officer Liora Dgani.
+Both are Israeli bestsellers; The Odeski File is the most popular title on Storytel, a leading audiobook platform in Israel.

 Bestselling Suspense series

-The Aya File
+The Aya File Novel (thriller)

-Novel (thriller)

 Publisher: Kinneret, Zmora, Dvir

-Year: 2019

-269 pp.
+Year: 2019 269 pp.

-Translation rights: World Audio Visual rights: Under option by Eight Productions Translation: Complete English translation by Yaron Regev Sixteen-year-old Aya vanishes from her home in north Tel Aviv one morning.
+Translation rights: World Audio Visual rights: Under option by Eight Productions Translation: Complete English translation by Yaron Regev and Gilah Kahn Sixteen-year-old Aya vanishes from her home in north Tel Aviv one morning.
 Runaway?
 Kidnap?
 Where are you, Aya?
 The investigation case lands on the desk of Police Detective Liora Dgani.
 Liora, addicted to work and cigarettes, loves black boots and misses her grandmother dearly.
 She has cracked some complicated cases in her career; Liora's interrogation methods, a combination of excellent intuition and an obsessive fondness for detail, have often triumphed despite the odds.
 Now, she has a series of suspects to investigate; the secrets of adolescents to decipher; a dinner at her parents' house that she cannot wriggle out of; and an investigations officer whose rippling dorsal muscles do strange things to her.
 Amidst all this, Aya's fateful day takes over Liora, sucking her into a whirlpool of the personal and the professional that she cannot control.
 The Aya File is a rhythmic and sweeping detective novel, its protagonists trying their best to rise above their circumstances but repeatedly exposed in all their human vulnerability Critical Praise The Aya File, the enjoyable debut novel by Nilly Assia, is easy to read; it mostly travels on uncommon territory thanks to its heroine, a brilliant police investigator, a lone wolf focusing on professional advancement and casting ambitious eyes on promotion to Chief Superintendent.
 Gili Izikovitch, Haaretz Galleria Cultural Supplement The work The Aya File, Nilly Assia's sympathetic debut book, is a detective novel placing at its center the image of Police Detective Liora Dgani.
 Assia knows how to create a light and diverting thriller; it seems that its key inspiration is the TV series 'Law and Order' and its likes.
 Omri Herzog, Haaretz The depth of the research into the police carried out by the author Nilly Assia for 'The Aya File' is certainly evident; one can easily imagine such a police detective in our Israeli reality.
 Assaf Golan, Israel Hayom

 The Odeski File

 Novel (thriller)

-Publisher: Shtaim Year: 2022
+Publisher: Shtaim

-285 pp.
+Year: 2022 285 pp.